 All compensatory time or overtime must be approved in writing in advance by the supervisor in consultation with the divisional vice president.
 A non-exempt staff member choosing to take compensatory time must first have the time off approved by his or her supervisor so it does not interfere with the overall work and efficiency of a particular office.

 An exempt staff member may not utilize compensatory time, as he or she is considered professional under the Fair Labor Standards Act.
 An exempt staff member may be eligible for discretionary time off.
 Discretionary time off is an approved absence that is a mechanism for a supervisor to grant an exempt staff member additional time off in response to extra long hours above and beyond what a professional would be expected to maintain over a period of weeks or months.
-At Calvin College, exempt staff members are normally expected to work between forty and forty-five hours per week.
+At Calvin University, exempt staff members are normally expected to work between forty and forty-five hours per week.
 However, it is expected that an exempt staff member will work as many hours as it takes to fulfill his or her job requirements.

 An exempt staff member, under federal regulations, is expected to conduct his or her professional time without keeping hours.
 There may be times within the work year given a sustained heavy schedule or unusual hours, an exempt staff member may be granted discretionary time off.
 This discretionary time off may be granted as time off that is immediately available, or it may be awarded as additional vacation.
 In all cases, discretionary time off must be approved in writing by the supervisor, vice president and the director of human resources and must be recorded as time away from work.